Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations: Parameter regions using Kac-Rice formulas

 \subsection{Dual phosphorylation}

 We consider the following reaction network:

 This network models the distributive and sequential phosphorylation and dephosphorylation of a substrate that is phosphorylated at none, one or two sites ($X_1$, $X_2$ and $X_3$), catalysed by enzymes $X_4,X_5$.
 Generically, this network has either one or three positive steady states \cite{Wang:2008dc}.
-Even though substantial work has been done to understand the parameter region of multistationarity \cite{maya-bistab,dickenstein:regions,feliu-twosite,bates-gunawardena,Conradi_Iosif_Kahle}, a full description is still unknown.
+Even though substantial work has been done to understand the parameter region of multistationarity \cite{maya-bistab,dickenstein:regions,feliu-twosite,bates-gunawardena,Conradi_Iosif_Kahle}, an explicit description is still unknown.

 This network has three conservation laws

 System \eqref{eq:steadystates} can be simplified to a system of three polynomials in the three variables $x_1,x_4,x_5$ and $15$ parameters, see \cite{dickenstein:regions}.
 Essentially, the equations $\widetilde{F}_{k}(x)=0$ in \eqref{eq:steadystates} can be solved for $x_1,x_4,x_5$, and the output inserted into the three conservation laws.
 Hence the three polynomials are linear in $T_1,T_2,T_3$, respectively.
 With $\bar{\k}=(k_1,\dots,k_{12})$, the hypotheses of Theorem~\ref{thm:Kac-Rice} hold.
 The numerator of the rational function $\det(J_{g_{\bar{\k}}}(t))$ has total degree $18$ (in the variables and parameters) and $165$ terms.
 The denominator has total degree $10$ and $9$ terms.